lao-tseu-is-alive/go-cloud-k8s-info/README.md

     scripts/01_build_image.sh
     scripts/02_deploy_to_k8s.sh
 #### Specifications :
-+ All the Go code is in one simple file [server.go](https://github.com/lao-tseu-is-alive/go-cloud-k8s-info/blob/main/server.go).
++ Just Go code, **no frameworks**, starts from one file [cmd/server/server.go](https://github.com/lao-tseu-is-alive/go-cloud-k8s-info/blob/main/cmd/server/server.go).
 + Using [Rancher desktop](https://docs.rancherdesktop.io/) to deploy the excellent [k3s](https://k3s.io/) kubernetes on your development computer.
 + We choose to build container image with [nerdctl](https://github.com/containerd/nerdctl): the  Docker-compatible CLI for [containerd](https://containerd.io/) just to show that you don't need Docker on your Linux box anymore.
 + We will scan for security issues and other vulnerabilities **before** building a container image (using [Trivy](https://aquasecurity.github.io/trivy/))